davidh-raybeam/shelly/README.md

 starts an interactive session where each command entered is prefixed with `git` and run in your default shell.

-To create an executable script
+To create an executable script, run `shelly --script COMMAND_PREFIX`.